VAME step-by-step

 Step 5: Vizualization and analysis

-from vame.visualization.model import plot_loss
+from vame.visualization import visualize_preprocessing_scatter

 visualize_preprocessing_scatter(config=config_data)